What Drives Innovation? People, Culture, Empathy, And Data

 But above all else, Lewnes said, Adobe looked for people with a new mindset: people who weren’t afraid to experiment and challenge the status quo.
 With the right technology and people in place, the next step was transforming Adobe’s processes because transformation requires cross-company collaboration and accountability.

 That has meant building a culture of testing, she said.
 The marketing organization at Adobe started off with one test a week and now does approximately 50 tests per month.
-They test everything from a color of a button to entirely new business models.
+The team tests everything from a color of a button to entirely new business models.

 “And because we’re Adobe, we also have a very high creative bar,” Lewnes said.
 “In the end, a great idea and a great piece of creative is at the center of every great experience.”